 Watch design, manufacture and maintenance consist of state-of-the-art technology and craftsmanship.
 Both manufacturers and dealers of famous watch brands require their employees receiving a formal training prior to do maintenance jobs in the service centres.
+The college provides Swiss professional brand equipment and tools, allowing students to experience the unique professional facilities in the industry.
 This programme aims to help students to develop, through a balanced curriculum with generic and vocational knowledge and skills, and structured whole person development competencies in a specific trade so as to well equip them working in the watch and clock industry later.
 Graduates may choose to seek employment or pursue further studies.

 Graduates may be employed as watchmaker trainee, assistant engineers, technician trainees, watch designer trainees, watch maintenance trainees, sales and merchandising assistants, trading assistants, assistant quality control officers or technician apprentices etc. They may work in the areas of watch design and development, sales and marketing, production management, watch product testing, project management, watch merchandising and watch maintenance, etc.

 Upon completion of the first-year full-time study, students can join the watch and clock industry as apprentices and further complete the Diploma of Vocational Education Programmes with both CVE and DVE awards in part-time mode.